 Colorado Common-Law Bad Faith Insurance

-In the 2018 court case, Shultz V. Geico Casualty Company established some clear standards for both common-law and statutory Colorado bad faith insurance law.
-For common-law bad faith insurance, the Colorado supreme court decided that insurance companies cannot present evidence to the court after the incident.
-In other words, insurance companies can only use the information they considered at the time of the decision to delay or deny a claim.
+In the 2018 court case, Shultz V. GEICO Casualty Company established some standards for Colorado’s bad faith insurance law.
+For example, the Colorado Supreme Court decided that insurance companies cannot present evidence to the court after the incident.
+Insurance companies can only use the information they considered at the time of their decision to delay or deny a claim.

 Statutory Bad Faith Insurance Claims